Editor’s Note: Story contains explicit language.

 The banner also, unfortunately, strengthens the evangelical persecution complex.
-Also known as the “white Protestant persecution complex,” this damaging, innaccurate view holds that discrimination against Christians in the United States is more widespread than discrimination against minority groups.
+Also known as the “white Protestant persecution complex,” this damaging, inaccurate view holds that discrimination against Christians in the United States is more widespread than discrimination against minority groups.
 Purveyors of the idea that Christianity is under attack in the United States include politicians like former Vice President Mike Pence, who in 2019 gave a speech at Liberty University saying “freedom of religion is under assault. … You need to be prepared to meet opposition.”
 This persecution complex shuts down productive conversations by forbidding even mild criticism, and it unjustly minimizes the violence experienced by religious minority groups, the history of attacks on Black churches in the United States, and the persecution Christians continue to face at the hands of organizations like ISIS and Boko Haram.
 Now, the divisive message on Indecline’s banner can be used by those who profit from baiting their audiences with false persecution claims as an example of how “anti-Christian” certain “worldly” forces are.

 However, if taken seriously, the banner’s simple message speaks to the need for nuanced conversations about abortion within faith communities.
 There is not widespread agreement across denominations and congregations of American Christians about whether or not abortions should be legal, let alone blessed.
 Clergy both bless abortion clinics and protest outside them.
 Even among Northwest Arkansas locals, reactions varied.
 One man who helped remove the banner posted a video calling it the work of satan.
-Another Arkansian was inspired by the news to share her personal story of abortion with me, a potentially radical act of trust in view of the increasingly harsh political climate, and one that recalls the Ozark tradition of establishing female networks of care.
+Another Arkansian was inspired by the news to share her personal story of abortion with me, a potentially radical act of trust between women in view of the increasingly harsh political climate, and one that recalls the Ozark tradition of establishing female networks of care.